michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

 If I'm comparing my site with food, it's like steak.
 The thing I like most about steak is that a great steak could stand on its own and you wouldn't need anything else.

-When you go to a fancy steak restaurant, the expectation is, that you're there for the steak and nothing else.
+When you go to a fancy steak restaurant, the expectation is, you are there for the steak and nothing else.
 Don't fill me up with bread and salad.
 I came for steak.
 Only after I've had my steak, should I be offered some dessert.

+If I'm doing my best to provide

 Now that I've got you hungry for steak, let me jump into the meat of this post, the details of the redesign.